fabiankastner/stock-ml/README.md

 > kubectl apply -f kubernetes/

+Both `stock-ml-config` & `stock-ml-web` can be scaled up as long as the underlying RDMS can withstand the traffic.
+This can be done manually by editing the deployment or automatically by using kubectl / azure, more information at https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler.

 Keep the configuration settings up to date, and the secrets out of versioning ;)

 ### **References**